falconair/falconair.github.com/_posts/2015-01-30-composingcontracts.md

 Before we get any further in the actual computation, let's emphasize one point.
 The language which represents our universe of contracts has already been described.
 Nothing in the rest of this post will extend or modify that language.
 We now start the process of implementing the machinery which will price these contracts.
 Not only will the constructs of this machinery be invisible to end-users, we can swap out the existing implementation with a completely different mathematical model.

-As the paper mentions, there are several popular ways of pricing financial contracts, including the lattice model, monte carlo and finite differences.
+As the paper mentions, there are several popular ways of pricing financial contracts, including the lattice model, monte-carlo and finite differences.
 I have only implemented the lattice model.
 I chose this, in part because the paper itself describes it in greater detail than the other two methods, and because I was able to understand this method better than other models (remember, I have no training in financial engineering).

 ### What's it worth?
 Before we get to the code, let's delve a bit deeper into a fundamental concept, how to find a fair price for financial contracts.
 Wall Street employs so many people with math and science backgrounds that they have their own name: quants.
 People have won nobel prizes and earned billions of dollars by answering the question of pricing these contracts.
 Naturally, we will discuss only the most basic concepts.